 Although she originally wrote it to heal herself after being targeted as a child, she eventually came to terms with her own bullying behavior as a teen, something she speaks about widely.
 After nearly a decade teaching leadership skills to girls and interviewing them about the pressure to be perfect, she wrote The Curse of the Good Girl: Raising Authentic Girls with Courage and Confidence, also a bestseller.

 Rachel is a proud Women’s Studies major and Vassar graduate.
 After winning a Rhodes Scholarship from New York, Rachel spent a year studying political theory at Oxford University, where she was unfortunately miserable.
 She left after a year and felt too ashamed to speak about it publicly, until she realized how much high achieving young women could benefit from a story about losing your way, then finding it again.

 Rachel has appeared on Oprah twice.
 She got on the show for the second time because she begged Oprah during a commercial break to let her interview girls on camera, and then worried that Oprah thought she was crazy.
 The show called 5 days later, and Oprah called 10 years later to invite Rachel to work at her South Africa leadership academy for girls.

 Odd Girl Out was adapted into a highly acclaimed Lifetime television movie; if you want to watch it, please ask Rachel’s father, who calls Rachel to let her know every single time it is on.
 Rachel is passionate about exercise, music, high end television, and cheese.
-She lives in western Massachusetts with her toddler daughter.
+She lives in western Massachusetts with her toddler daughter and rescue dog.